zannloo/tp/docs/UserGuide.md

 ### Task Management

-ProfBook aids with the **management of task information**.
+In addition to the efficient management of student and group information, ProfBook also aids with the **management of task information**.
 You can quickly and seamlessly **allocate tasks to specific student or group** and track their progress.
+With ProfBook, you can easily monitor each stage of the task journey, from start to finish, ensuring optimal productivity.

 <div class="page-break-before">
     <!-- Content that will start on a new printed page -->